souryacs/ScRNAseq/README.md

 	Individual folders contain separate README files for detailed descriptions.

+	Scrublet:

+		Running Scrublet (https://github.com/swolock/scrublet) to detect doublets from scRNA-seq data.

 	Pipeline:

 		Seurat pipeline to process scRNA-seq data.
-The input is a folder contain the genes and the count matrices, obtained from CellRanger.
+The input is a folder containing the genes and the count matrices, obtained from CellRanger.

 	ViolinPlots: